-In making these recommendations, the CoC must follow a fair and open process that meets the requirements of 25 CCR 8404.
-In addition, CoCs must submit a letter of recommendation that certifies the provider selection process was compliant with the requirements of 25 CCR 8404, 8408, and 8409.
-Among other things, CoCs are responsible for ensuring that the provider will:
+In making these recommendations, the CoC must follow a fair and open process that meets the requirements of 25 CCR § 8404.
+In addition, CoCs must submit a letter of recommendation that certifies the Service Provider selection process was compliant with the requirements of 25 CCR Sections: 8404, 8408, and 8409.
+Among other things, CoCs are responsible for ensuring that the Service Provider will:

-- Provide eligible sources of matching funds; - Operate consistently with system-wide written standards, adopted by the CoC for the proposed eligible Activity; - Enter data into the applicable community-wide Homeless Management Information System (HMIS) operated by the CoC; and - Use the CoC's Coordinated Entry System (CES) in a manner that prioritizes access to people with the most severe needs and otherwise promotes consistency with the Core Practices.
+Provide eligible sources of matching funds;

+- Operate consistently with system-wide written standards, adopted by the CoC for the proposed eligible Activity; - Enter data into the applicable community-wide Homeless Management Information System (HMIS) operated by the CoC; and - Use the CoC's Coordinated Entry System (CES) in a manner that prioritizes access to people with the most severe needs and otherwise promotes consistency with the Core Practices.

 II.
-BoS Noncompetitive Funding
+Bos Non-competitive Funding

-A. Overview
+F. Overview

-Subject to the maximum number of applications (discussed in the above section), CoCs are responsible for recommending homeless service providers for noncompetitive RR funds for a minimum of 40 percent up to a maximum of 50 percent of ESG funds in their BoS formula allocation as listed in Appendix A. In making this recommendation, CoCs shall use a process that meets the following requirements:
+Subject to the maximum number of applications (discussed in the above section), CoCs are responsible for recommending homeless Service Providers for non-competitive RRH funds for a minimum of 40 percent and up to a maximum of 50 percent of ESG funds in their BoS formula allocation as listed in Appendix A. In making this recommendation, CoCs shall use a process that meets the following requirements:

 - 1. Is a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; - 2.
 Considers selection criteria reasonably consistent with the criteria identified in the BoS regional competition; - 3.
-Complies with the core practice requirements in 25 CCR 8409; - 4.
+Complies with the Core Practice requirements in 25 CCR § 8409; - 4.
 Incorporates the performance standards set forth in HCD's Annual Action Plan; - 5.
 Complies with federal and applicable state ESG regulations; - 6.
 Considers any other practices promoted or required by HUD; and - 7.
-Ensures the funded homeless service provider(s) maintain documentation of satisfactory match pursuant to the requirements of 24 CFR Part 576.201.
+Ensures the funded homeless Service Provider(s) maintain documentation of satisfactory match pursuant to the requirements of 24 CFR Part 576.201.

-Note: 25 CCR 8408(e) prohibits subpopulation targeting with ESG funds in Homelessness Prevention (HP) and RR programs except if documentation of both of the following is provided to HCD prior to the award of funds for these Activities:
+Note: 25 CCR § 8408(e) prohibits subpopulation targeting with ESG funds in Homelessness Prevention (HP) and Rapid Re-Housing (RRH) programs except if documentation of both of the following is provided to HCD prior to the award of funds for these activities:

-- 1. Evidence of an unmet need for these Activities for the subpopulation proposed for targeting. - 2.
-Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these Activities.
+- 1. Evidence of an unmet need for these activities for the subpopulation proposed for targeting. - 2.
+Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these activities.

-B. Annual Action Plan requirements
+G. Annual Action Plan requirements

-The following requirements regarding the BoS Activities are in HCD's Annual Action Plan.
+The following requirements regarding the BoS activities are in HCD's Annual Action Plan.
 Pursuant to 24 CFR Part 91, the Annual Action Plan is required by HUD and governs the distribution and use of ESG funds allocated by HUD to states and local governments.
-CoCs must adhere to these requirements as part of their provider recommendation process.
+CoCs must adhere to these requirements as part of their Service Provider recommendation process.

-C. Amounts available for Administrative Activities
+H. Amounts available for Administrative Activities

-Recommended local government service providers may request up to \$200 of federal ESG funds to pay for direct administrative costs.
+Recommended local government Contractors may request up to \$200 of federal ESG funds to pay for direct administrative costs.

-D. Eligible Activities
+I. Eligible Activities